Friday, October 11, 2024

 Definition and Basic Concept

-The avalanche method is similar in that it’s a debt repayment strategy, but the emphasis is paying off debts with the highest interest rates first.
-It’s coined the “avalanche” method because it works much in the way an avalanche works, rolling down a mountain, gathering speed until it becomes an unstoppable force.
+The avalanche method is similar in that it’s a debt repayment strategy, but the emphasis is first paying off debts with the highest interest rates.
+It’s coined the “avalanche” method because it works much like an avalanche, rolling down a mountain and gathering speed until it becomes an unstoppable force.
 As the high-interest debts are eliminated, your debt repayment resources become more and more powerful over time.

 Here’s the basic idea: